orchidas/DiffGFDN/README.md

 ### Training

 - To run training of a full-band GFDN a grid of receiver positions, create a different config file (example [here](./data/config/treble_data_grid_training_full_band_colorless_loss.yml)).
 Then run `python3 src/run_model.py -c <config_file_path>`.
 - To run training with one DiffGFDN for each subband, filter the dataset into octave bands (see `src/convert_mat_to_pkl`), create config files for each band, and run the training for each config file.
-Alternately, see `python3 src/run_subband_training_treble.py`
+Alternately, run `python3 src/run_subband_training_treble.py --freqs <list_of_octave_frequencies>`
+- To only run inference on the trained parallel subband GFDNs, run `python3 src/run_subband_training_treble.py`.

 Several different model configurations can be trained (see [config.py](.src/diff_gfdn/config/config.py)).
 There are options for:
 - Training the output filters for a single position (with stochastic gradient descent), or for a grid of positions (with MLPs).